JaqiKal/task-master/README.md

 **Efficient Task Listing**

 View all tasks at a glance or filter them by priority or due date, providing a clear overview of your responsibilities and helping you plan your day or week with ease.
-Below a few examples:
+Below are a few examples:

 **List all tasks in default order by low to high Task ID**